-“Human Rights apply at sea, as equally as they do on land”
+“Human Rights apply at sea, as they do on land”

 “This is the first time that so many members of the UN family have joined forces in defense of the basic rights of lesbian, gay, bisexual, transgender and intersex people”.

 Charles Radcliffe, the Chief of Global Issues for the Office of the High Commissioner for Human Rights (OHCHR)

 In at least 76 countries globally, same-sex relations (let alone relationship recognition) between consenting adults remains illegal; penalties range from corporal punishment, to jail terms, life imprisonment and the death penalty.
 Discriminatory laws are found in both explicit terms, and in vague language related to morality, the policing of gender, and offences against the ‘order of nature’.

 Today, Human Rights at Sea is tackling the LGBT+ issue as part of its Maritime Human Rights Campaign ‘Unlocking the issue, leading the discussion’.